tpascarella/sr50/docs/problems.md

 Say you pay off your $200,000 mortgage.
 The return you get on your $200K in capital is that you don't have to pay your mortgage payment anymore.
 In effect, your $200,000 has given you a $1500/month swing in your Savings Rate.
 Also, how long would it take you to save up $200,000 in cash?
 10 years?
 20 years?

 There are many other options you can use that provide far greater swings to your Savings Rate, and those investments should absolutely take priority.
 You need to consider the opportunity cost of what else you can do with that money.
-With $200,000 you can use FHA loans towards multiple house hacks (covered in the [Housing](/spending/housing.md) section), a [franchise opportunity](/investing/franchises.md), or a shitload of [crypto](/investing/crypto.md).
+With $200,000 you can use FHA loans towards multiple house hacks (covered in the [Housing](/spending/housing.md) section), a [Franchise purchase](/investing/franchises.md), or a sizable portfolio of [Crypto](/investing/crypto.md).

 #### Common Theme